 Incorporating maintenance tasks into everyday schedules is an excellent way of avoiding unplanned downtime.
 Basic tasks such as cleaning, routine adjustments, and lubrication can become a part of a well-trained workers’ daily ritual.

 Machine monitoring can help you record machine run-hours.
 Use this data, in combination with expected lifespan projections from manufacturers, to recognize when parts are likely to break down, such as bearings, shafts, sensors, gears, pipes or electrical cables.

 Good training practices

-A highly skilled workforce, who are empowered to make decisions, is a valuable practice resource in reducing downtime.
+A highly skilled workforce who are empowered to make decisions is a valuable practice resource in the effort to reduce and prevent downtime.
 If your people are well-trained, they’ll be able to recognize potential errors in operation, but most importantly, a well-trained staff-base will use your equipment correctly.
 Misuse is one of the most likely causes of downtime on the factory floor, so a trained workforce is an effective, safer one.

 Recognizing common red flags is the difference between a quick maintenance task and a lengthy outage crisis.